Bratislava Castle: High and Late Middle Ages (907–1531)

 The construction of a new castle of stone started in the 10th century, but work lagged.
 Under King Stephen I of Hungary (1000–1038), however, the castle was already one of the central castles of the Kingdom of Hungary.
 It became the seat of Pozsony county and protected the kingdom against Bohemian (Czech) and German attacks (e.g., in 1030, 1042, 1052, 1108, 1146) and played an important role in throne struggles, such as the one following the death of Stephen I. In 1052, Henry III tried to occupy the castle.
-According to Hungarian tradition, Zothmund, a Hungarian soldier, swam to the ships of the invading fleet to drill holes in them, and they were sunk.
+According to Hungarian tradition, Zotmund, a Hungarian soldier, swam to the ships of the invading fleet to drill holes in them, and they were sunk.
 King Solomon of Hungary had lived here until he was taken to the jail of Nitra, according to Ladislaus I's order.
 At the same time, the old rampart was modernized, and the Church of the St. Savior, with a chapter and a church school, were added.
 Stephen III of Hungary escaped from his enemies to the castle almost 100 years later.

 The castle was turned into a proto-Romanesque palace of stone in the 12th century (probably after 1179), possibly because Béla III (1173–1196) decided to make Esztergom the definitive seat of kings of Hungary.
 It was a palace similar to those constructed in Germany under Friedrich Barbarossa.
 In 1182, Friedrich Barbarossa gathered his crusader army under the castle.
 The church institutions and building at the castle were moved to the town below the castle in the early 12th century.

 The well-fortified Pressburg castle was among the few in the Kingdom of Hungary to be able to withstand Mongol attacks in 1241 and 1242.
 As a reaction to these attacks, a huge "tower for the protection of the kingdom" was constructed at the castle building in 1245, immediately next to two older palaces.
 The tower was actually a huge residential building.
 In addition, seven square towers were built into the old rampart, and a stone wall was added around the castle proper (i.e., the residential building).
 The biggest of the rampart towers was at the same time a corner tower of the stone wall.
 Today, it is part of the castle building—it is identical to the present-day "crown tower", which is the largest of the four existing towers of the structure.
 It was probably built around 1250, when the Knights of St. John were active at the castle.